 Anyway, they went back to the cars and headed to 469 San Rafael Street amid Lealtad and Campanario, in Centro Habana.
 Many neighbors were already waiting for the presidential family.
 Luckily, the rain was de-escalating, and the President gently waved and smiled to the people massed around.

 The San Cristóbal paladar is located on the ground floor of 1940, carefully-preserved casona (big old family house).
 Inside, the environment is very colorful and brisk.
 Adornments of different types fill in the flamboyant style.
 Its friendly crew got acquainted with Obama’s visit only minutes before, just when his personal security arrived for tasting the food, something they did very fervently.

 (TIP: Since you won’t probably have personal security to taste your food in Cuba, you better check out our guide to stay healthy on your Cuba vacation)

 Lastly, the presidential family and the rest of the delegation took seats and relaxed.
 They were there for a couple of hours, and the very own Obama paid for the check-in cash, including a generous tip.
-The Obama’s tour to Old Havana ended up among the exquisite aroma of Cuban cuisine.
-Probably the best way to clinch an unforgettable tour where they caught up with the early history of Cuba.
+Obama’s tour to Old Havana ended up among the exquisite aroma of Cuban cuisine.
+It is probably the best way to clinch an unforgettable tour where they caught up with the early history of Cuba.

-About the odd exposé of what the Obamas did and had for dinner at the San Cristóbal paladar just do not wary too much.
+The odd exposé of what the Obamas did and had for dinner at the San Cristóbal paladar, just do not wary too much.
 Probably nobody would ever ask what you and I ate for a meal.
 So if you decide to follow Obama’s footsteps in Old Havana, do not hesitate and complete the tour at this special restaurant.
 San Cristóbal paladar is ranked number one among 677 restaurants in the Cuban capital city by Trip Advisor Traveler’s Choice.

 Now, if you are looking to do similar tours to what Obama did in 2016, check our travel marketplace of private tours in Cuba.